RaspberryPiFoundation/python-curriculum/en-GB/popular-pets/index.md

 Collect data from your Code Club members to create your own bar graph.

 Make sure that you choose a topic that everyone will know about and is suitable for the children in your class.

 You could try: favourite sports or ice cream flavours.
-You could find out which month children's birthday's are in or how they get to school (walk, cycle, car, bus.)You could pick a yes/no question such as 'Do you play Minecraft?'.
+You could find out which month children's birthdays are in or how they get to school (walk, cycle, car, bus.)You could pick a yes/no question such as 'Do you play Minecraft?'.

 Don't ask questions that give personal data such as where people live.
 Ask your volunteer if you're not sure.